-- UNDP and TPM will conduct inceptions and field visits; - Urgently and immediately, in case any complaints, GM and incidents happened; and - All GM complaints and cases should be mitigated and treated within two weeks according to the Complaints Handling Mechanism (CHM).
+- Daily with IPs' field staff and supervisor meet with sub-project' Community Committee, affected people; - Periodically bi-weekly, monthly, and quarterly visits by safeguard, Gender/GBV focal point, IP management staff; - UNDP and TPM conduct inspections and field visits; - Urgently and immediately, in case any complaints, GM and incidents happened; and - All GM complaints and cases should be mitigated and treated within two weeks according to the Complaints Handling Mechanism (CHM).
 Also, the developed IMS will also alert if complains are in need to be treated immediately based on the urgently of the issues and concerns.